 Online Elizabeth I conference 7-16 September 2022

-Join Elizabeth Files creator, best-selling author and Tudor historian Claire Ridgway for 10 days of talks and Q&A sessions (plus Bonus talk and chatroom chats) exploring the life and reign of Elizabeth I, the iconic English queen who's known the world over.
+Tudor historian Claire Ridgway and 7 other experts in 10 days of talks and Q&A sessions (plus Bonus talk and zoom chats) exploring the life and reign of Elizabeth I, the iconic English queen who's known the world over.
 A perfect event for those wanting to know the history behind "Becoming Elizabeth".

 Hi, I'm Claire Ridgway,